-- Duke of Edinburgh

-- Exam board subject specifications (GCSE, ELC, Functional Skills, BTEC)
+- Exam board subject specifications (GCSE, Entry Level Certificate, Functional Skills, BTEC, AQA Unit Award Scheme, Duke of Edinburgh)

 - SCERTS

+- Autism Progression Framework

 Transactional Support

 Where appropriate, teachers will use a variety of transactional supports, in order to support the pupils to identify and understand the key learning of the lesson, the focus and the intended learning objectives within each lesson.
 This enables the pupils to know what is expected of them, discuss the relevance of what is being learned, and identify and celebrate achievement within the sessions.